International Moving Company to Austria

 International Household Moving to Austria

 First of all, you will want to take most of your furniture with you.
 American furniture is fantastic, high quality at reasonable prices.
-Many European visitors hire SDC International Shipping to ship furniture they bought while on vacation in the US back to Europe for them.
+Many European visitors hire SDC International Shipping to ship furniture they bought while traveling in the US back to Europe.

 SDC specializes in international household moving to Austria, a land-locked country without seaports, and knows exactly how to move your household there while both protecting your belongings and saving you space and budget.
 The legs and stands of most tables and beds are carefully removed and wrapped.
 All wood furniture is wrapped to protect from scratches along the way.